McKean-Vlasov SDEs under Measure Dependent Lyapunov Conditions: Introduction

 Clearly, even for $t\leq \tau$ this is not the same equation since $\mathscr L(x_s) \neq \mathscr L(y_s)$.
 Furthermore, this is not a McKean--Vlasov SDE.
 This could be problematic if one would like to obtain a solution to McKean--Vlasov SDEs through a limiting procedure of stopped processes.
 Furthermore, let $D_k\subseteq D_{k+1}$ be a sequence of nested domains, and consider functions $\bar b$ and $\bar \sigma$ such that $\bar b = b $ and $\bar \sigma = \sigma$ on $D_k$.
 The equation

-is a McKean--Vlasov SDE, but $x_t \neq \bar x_t$ even for $t\leq \bar \tau^k$, where $\bar \tau^k = \inf\{t \geq 0: \bar x_t \notin D_k \}$.
+is a McKean--Vlasov SDE, but in general $x_t \neq \bar x_t$ even for $t\leq \bar \tau^k$, where $\bar \tau^k = \inf\{t \geq 0: \bar x_t \notin D_k \}$.
 This implies that if one considers a sequence of SDEs with coefficients that agree on these subdomains, one no longer has monotonicity for the corresponding stopping times.
-We show that despite these difficulties it still possible to establish the existence of weak solutions to the McKean--Vlasov SDEs \eqref{eq mkvsde} using the idea of localisation, but extra care is needed.
+We show that despite these difficulties it still possible to establish the existence of weak solutions to the McKean--Vlasov SDEs \eqref{eq mkvsde} using the idea of localisation, but extra care is needed. \secondrefereee{Caveat 'in general added to $x_t\neq \bar{x}_t$}